jayantasamaddar/quick-reference/algorithms/SortingAlgorithms/README.md

 ```

 ## Selection Sort
-The selection sort algorithm sorts a list `arr` by repeatedly finding the criteria element `min` *(the minimum value, if we are considering ascending order)* from unsorted part and swapping it with the item at the current index `i` and continues comparing the next item at the index `i + 1` to the criteria's first element from next unordered part of the list `Math.min(arr[i + 1], arr.splice(i + 1, arr.length)` *(as per our example of ascending order)*.
+The selection sort algorithm sorts a list `arr` by repeatedly finding the criteria element `min` *(the minimum value, if we are considering ascending order)* from unsorted part and swapping the current item at the current index `i` with the criteria **selection (hence selection sort)** item, `min` at it's **last index** `arr.lastIndexOf(min)` and continues comparing the next item at the index `i + 1` to the criteria's first element from next unordered part of the list `Math.min(arr[i + 1], arr.splice(i + 1, arr.length)` *(as per our example of ascending order)*.

+**Note:** Selecting the criteria item at it's last index is crucial as we are moving progressively down the array.
+In case of duplicate items, finding any index, may make selections from already sorted and swap those, causing an error in the sorting process.

 **Syntax:**
 ```